Jareth: Merchandise

 Jareth features prominently in Labyrinth merchandise such as colouring and activity books, posters, lobby cards, jigsaw puzzles and school and party supplies.
 Over the years since the film's release, the character has also been produced and marketed as licensed action figures and figurines.

 In 2005, Palisades Toys announced a series of 12-inch collectible action figures based on Labyrinth.
 The first in the series was called the Jareth Classic, dressed in his "signature" outfit of Regency shirt, breeches and riding boots.
 However, the company went bankrupt in 2006 and the figure's release that year was cancelled.
 Plan B Toys released a resin bust of Jareth in 2006, set atop a crystal ball.
 The prototype display also included a version in his armour and cape.
 As part of its Cult Classics range, NECA released three Jareth action figures: a 12-inch speaking doll dressed in black and a 7-inch non-speaking version in 2007, followed by a differently garbed 7-inch figure in 2008 which also came with a figure of Hoggle the dwarf.
 A collectible Jareth statue was produced by KnuckleBonz as part of The Jim Henson Company's efforts to promote Labyrinth for its 25th anniversary in 2011, but ultimately never released.

 Two different Funko Pop figurines of Jareth were released in 2016, and a third "glitter version" in 2017.
 McFarlane Toys in 2017 released a 7-inch action figure, in his Ballroom dream outfit with a mask and a crystal orb, followed by another 7-inch figure in 2019, in his "Dance Magic" outfit with his sceptre and a miniature goblin.
-Chronicle Collectibles released a 1:4 scale polyresin statue of Jareth on his throne in 2019, and the same year, Ikon Collectables released a 1:6 scale (34 cm) resin statue of Jareth in his feathered clock, holding out a crystal, as in his final scene in the film.
+Chronicle Collectibles released a 1:4 scale polyresin statue of Jareth on his throne in 2019, and the same year, Ikon Collectables released a 1:6 scale (34 cm) resin statue of Jareth in his feathered cloak, holding out a crystal, as in his final scene in the film.
 Weta Workshop produced a vinyl figurine of Jareth as a part of its Mini Epics line in 2021.
 In 2023, pop culture product maker Plastic Meatball released a 3.75″ scale action figure of Jareth in his Throne Room ("Magic Dance") outfit.